 Step #2: Contact bell services

 Once all of your luggage is ready to go, you have two options.
-The first is to move the luggage yourself.
-You can get on Disney transportation and make your way to your next destination.
-Or, if you have your own vehicle, that is even easier.
+The first is to move the luggage yourself via ride share or your own vehicle.

 The second option is to use bell services and have them move it for you.
 To begin the process, you will use your resort phone and call bell services.
 They will ask how many bags they need to take and where the luggage is going to.